Historical Apoplexy · State Legislative Adaptations · Louisiana

 consumption" and "pecuniary emulation" as mechanisms by which the

-pricing structure maintains social hierarchy through scarcity of
+pricing structure maintains social stratification through scarcity

-access rather than scarcity of supply;
+of access rather than scarcity of supply;

 (o) Major retail chains continue to close stores in underserved